IRVINE, Calif. April 30, 2012

 - Massive traffic growth challenges current network architecture(3)

-- Fully compatible with Broadcom’s industry-leading XLP® multi-core processors for best-in-class control plane processing
+- Fully compatible with Broadcom’s industry-leading XLP® multi-core processors and NL8865x knowledge-based processors for best-in-class control plane and expanded L2-4 header processing performance

 (1) Cisco Visual Networking Index: Forecast and Methodology, 2011-2016